 Upon entering the garden from the courtyard of Pitti Palace, you follow the staircase up to the lily fountain, actually called the artichoke fountain by locals because of its peculiar shape.

-From there, you walk toward the amphitheater where you find yourself surrounded by statues and an Egyptian Obelisk brought over from Luxor in 1789!
-As you continue to explore Boboli Gardens you will come across.
+From there, you walk toward the amphitheater, surrounded by statues and an Egyptian Obelisk brought over from Luxor in 1789!
+As you continue to explore Boboli Gardens, you will come across.

 Of course, you can take several guided tours of the gardens if you would like more details on the history and art.